wwt/building-a-python-sdk/docs/module-2.md

-# Create a Python Module: REST Client
+# Create a Python Module: session

 Packages are directories that contain the `__init.py_` file and some number of Python files called modules.
+This section will guide you through creating the first Python module to accomplish the REST Client functionality.

 > *Modules in Python are simply Python files with a .py extension.
 The name of the module will be the name of the file.
 A Python module can have a set of functions, classes or variables defined and implemented.*
 >